-Over 100 children and numbers growing learning about wildlife and coexistence.
+Over 200 children and numbers growing learning about wildlife and coexistence.
+Scroll to the bottom of the page for an update on how numbers are growing.

 At this stage we’d like to acknowledge the wonderful support from the New Zealand organization Yeti Trust Nepal which has covered class stationary costs for one year.
-This page is constantly being updated and you can also get updates at the Living with Leopards Facebook page.
+This page is constantly being updated and you can also get updates at the Living with Big Cats Facebook page.

 In mid 2018 in the sleepy village of Thakurdwara, the main gateway to Bardia National Park in west Nepal, WildTiger coordinator Jack Kinross began teaching then six year old Ridam Tharu about wildlife with a view to her improving her English language skills.
 Less than a year later around 100 children are learning about wildlife and coexistence with classes across four villages.